Darren Bartsch

-Darren Andrew Bartsch (born 26 April 1969) is a former Australian rules footballer who played as a ruckman for West Adelaide and Port Adelaide in the South Australian National Football League (SANFL).
+Darren Andrew Bartsch (born 28 April 1969) is a former Australian rules footballer who played as a ruckman for West Adelaide and Port Adelaide in the South Australian National Football League (SANFL).
 Bartsch, standing at 196 cm (Note: Bartsch's height has also been given as 198 cm and 200 cm.) and weighing 89 kg, was smaller than many others in his position, but his adaptiveness, powerful jump and speed – unusual for a player his size – helped compensate.

-He is primarily known for being listed on five separate occasions by different Australian Football League (VFL/AFL (Note: In 1990, the competition formerly known as the Victorian Football League (VFL) became the Australian Football League (AFL).)) clubs – West Coast, Geelong, Adelaide, Brisbane and Essendon – the most of any footballer who never played an AFL match.
+He is primarily known for being listed on five occasions by Australian Football League (VFL/AFL (Note: In 1990, the competition formerly known as the Victorian Football League (VFL) became the Australian Football League (AFL).)) clubs – West Coast, Geelong, Adelaide, Brisbane and Essendon – the most of any footballer who never played an AFL match.

 Early life

 Bartsch grew up in Loxton, a town in South Australia's Riverland region, and attended Loxton High School.
 In his youth, he gave up football for basketball.
 However, when he was 16, the local under-18 team coaxed him into a return to the sport.
 Joining midway through Loxton's season with teammates including Tony Modra, Bartsch played the last six matches, including the grand final; the team ultimately went unbeaten through the year.